 This “roller-coaster” ride starts and ends at River Forks Park in Roseburg, Oregon.
 The park is a large day-use-only facility and is located at the confluence of the North and South Branches of the Umpqua River with restrooms, pavilions, picnic areas, playgrounds, disk golf and golf course, ball fields, sand volleyball and multi-use paths.
 There is a fee for parking.
 Right next door is the Master Gardener’s Discovery Garden.

 This ride is one of our favorites, but a bit more difficult because of hill climbs than some on the Cycle Umpqua website.

-After leaving River Forks Park, you head north to the little town of Wilbur and turn east on North Bank Road towards the Glide area.
+After leaving River Forks Park, you head north to the little town of Wilbur, Oregon and turn east on North Bank Road towards Glide, Oregon.
 North Bank Road climbs, dips, and winds with great views of the river, ranches, and nearby Cascade hills.
 Take a look at the madrone (red-barked tree) and oak-savanna character of the area, along with the broad expanses of grasslands and pastures.